 Now let’s get down to business

-First of all it came with no UK Mains Plug, this is a bit of a downside, because we had to go out and purchase a kettle lead/PC cable or a travel adaptor but we understand that most of the international company’s supplies US Plugs so this makes it understandable.
+First of all, it came with no UK Mains Plug, this is a bit of a downside because we had to go out and purchase a kettle lead/PC cable or a travel adaptor, but we understand that most of the international company’s supplies the US Plugs so this makes it understandable.

-The East 3D Gecko comes well packaged everything was secure in there own sections and labelled nicely.
-There was no physical manual with our package, this might be updated by now.
-The instructions are a downloadable PDF File has nice colours, full pictures,
+The East 3D Gecko comes well-packaged everything was secure in their sections and labelled nicely.
+There was no physical manual with our package.
+This might be updated by now.
+The instructions are a downloadable PDF File has beautiful colours, full pictures,

-We did notice on our Gecko that some parts does need deburred a small amount more, but “hey it keeps the cost down” so this is not really a problem.
-The style and structure of the CoreXY 3D printer is great,it is a nice size (400mm*420mm*375mm) and we were fairly impressed with the colour scheme.
-It also comes with a layer cooling fan, not much Chinese printers comes with this.
+We did notice on our Gecko that some parts do need to be deburred a small amount more, but “hey it keeps the cost down” so this is not a problem.
+The style and structure of the CoreXY 3D printer are high, it is a nice size (400mm*420mm*375mm), and we were reasonably impressed with the colour scheme.
+It also comes with a layer cooling fan.
+Not many Chinese printers come with this.

-The extruder is direct so its really good for flexible filaments also known as TPU.
-We have partially tested the flexible filament out, this you will on our pictures.
-Don’t worry about the z rod bending as this is “ok” you need to apply allot of pressure on this rod, this wont make your 3D printer have any defects
+The extruder is direct, so it is suitable for flexible filaments also known as TPU.
+We have partially tested the flexible filament out, this you will see on our pictures.
+Don’t worry about the z rod bending as this is “ok” you need to apply to much pressure on this rod.
+This won’t make your 3D printer have any defects

 Some things we were not impressed with

-The Print surface sticker is sort of like build tack does not like going above 60ºC, if it does then the surface will bubble.
-So far we have came to the conclusion that most Chinese printers don’t have all that good of a print surface.
+The Print surface sticker is sort of like build tack does not like going above 60ºC if it does then the surface will bubble.
+So far we have concluded that most Chinese printers don’t have all that good of a print surface.
 Take this for an example the Tevo Tornado

 East 3D Gecko 3D Printers CoreXY Facebook Community

-This group currently has over 420 members and 2 admins.
+This group currently has over 420 members and two admins.
 They are Chay Chen and Chin Ming Keat.
-Chay Chen is the CEO of East 3D, he knows his stuff about 3D printers and he is really helpful.
+Chay Chen is the CEO of East 3D, he knows his stuff about 3D printers, and he is accommodating.

-To be honest after receiving this printer for review we cant believe how great there support is with there customers and us you can tell they want to build there community and there brand.
+After receiving this printer for review, we can’t believe how great there support with there customers and us you can tell they want to build there community and there brand.

-Now i will list some of the problems this group has helped us fix on our Gecko and some of the problems we managed to fix our self.
+Now I will list some of the problems this group has helped us fix on our Gecko and some of the issues we managed to fix our self.

-The print surface was starting to bubble, a member on this group said “to keep the temperature of the heat bed lower to about 50ºC” this fixed the problem.
+The print surface was starting to bubble, a member of this group said “to keep the temperature of the heat bed lower to about 50ºC” this fixed the problem.

-The belt kept slipping but this was a easy issue for us to solve, all that we needed to do was make sure the belts were tight and the part the the belt runs on needs to be tight and straight or it will start to slip.
-So as you can see we did not have any major problems with the East 3D Gecko.
+The belt kept slipping, but this was an easy issue for us to solve, all that we needed to do was make sure the straps were tight and the part the belt runs on needs to be fast and straight, or it will start to slip.
+So as you can see we did not have any significant problems with the East 3D Gecko.

 We did see some layer lines but this was before we calibrated the extruder and changed extrusion multiplier, we also printed a big vase at 400% speed, turned out to be a good print but there was a small layer shift.
 I think this was because a wire got jammed and slightly moved the extruder off a little bit.

-The reason why we call this a speed test is because in the gecko control pane, there is an option for changing “speed”
+The reason why we call this a speed test is that in the gecko control pane, there is an option for changing “speed.”

-East 3D does listen to there customers, reviewers and re-sellers and want to have a community behind them here is an example of a major change they have added.
+East 3D does listen to there customers, reviewers and re-sellers and want to have a community behind them here is an example of a significant change they have added.

 They even gave the upgraded parts to the customers who had the old version for free.
-Now this is good customer support this is what we look for in manufacturers 5 stars *****
+Now, this is excellent customer support.
+This is what we look for in manufacturers five stars.